-Pineapples are a type of bromeliad, which makes them a cousin to Spanish moss and the colorful bromeliads commonly grown as houseplants.
-Like other types of bromeliads, pineapples are able to absorb some water and nutrients through their leaves in addition to their roots.
+- Pineapples are a type of bromeliad, which makes them a cousin to Spanish moss and the colorful bromeliads commonly grown as houseplants.

 How to Root a Pineapple Crown

-Follow these easy steps to get your pineapple plant started:
+Follow these easy steps to start growing a pineapple plant:

 Step 1: Buy Fresh Pineapple

-The next time you buy a fresh pineapple to eat, make sure to choose one that’s evenly ripe, with a nice healthy set of green leaves at the top.
+The next time you buy a fresh pineapple to eat, choose one that’s evenly ripe, with a nice healthy set of green leaves at the top.
 Avoid ones that are overripe or that have dead or sick-looking leaves.

 Step 2: Slice Off Pineapple Crown